MoOx/phenomic/docs/content/docs/usage/layouts.md

 - [`PageError`](#pageerror)
 - [`PageLoading`](#pageloading)

-If you use the `phenomic/lib/PageContainer`, you will need those components in your `layouts` definition (by default, declared in `app/routes.js`).
+If you use the ``PageContainer``, you will need those components in your `layouts` definition (by default, declared in `app/routes.js`).

 To use your custom layout, add the `layout` option to the `YAML` frontmatter of